A brief history of the formation of the Wilcannia-Forbes Diocese and the development of Catholic Education

-He made great efforts for the promotion of vocations to priesthood and religious life from diocesan families, and during his early years as Bishop the various communities of the Sisters of Mercy combined to form the Province of Wilcannia-Forbes, eventually establishing their head house at Parkes.
-Bishop Fox was enabled by the Sisters of Our Lady of Compassion to establish, at Broken Hill, St Anne’s Home of Compassion in 1942.
+He made great efforts for the promotion of vocations to the priesthood and religious life from diocesan families, and during his early years as Bishop, the various communities of the Sisters of Mercy combined to form the Province of Wilcannia-Forbes, eventually establishing their head house at Parkes.
+Bishop Fox was enabled by the Sisters of Our Lady of Compassion to establish St Anne’s Home of Compassion at Broken Hill in 1942.

 Bishop Douglas Warren